Synergy Between Quantum Circuits and Tensor Networks: Short-cutting the Race to Practical Quantum Advantage: Methods

 \subsection{Tensor Networks}

+\textit{Tensor networks} (TNs) are linear-algebraic models first developed for representing and classically simulating statistical models and complex many-body quantum systems~\cite{orus2014practical}, but they have more recently also been employed as machine learning models~\cite{stoudenmire2016supervised, Novikov_2016, han2018unsupervised, Huggins_2019}.
+Tensors are generalizations of vectors and matrices to higher dimensions.
+The number of axes in a tensor is often called its \textit{order}, where order-1 and order-2 tensors represent vectors and matrices, respectively.
+A $N$-qubit wave function is arguably most naturally represented by an order-$N$ tensor where every axis has dimension $2$.
+One approach to reduce the complexity of handling these large tensors with exponentially many entries is to factorize them into a network of lower-order tensors, which, when multiplied together (commonly called \textit{contracted}), recover the original wave function.
+Depending on the dimension of the axis resulting from the factorization, the tensors can be efficiently stored and used for computation.

-\textit{Tensor networks} (TNs) are linear-algebraic models first developed for classically simulating complex many-body quantum systems~\cite{orus2014practical}, which have more recently also been employed as machine learning models~\cite{stoudenmire2016supervised, Novikov_2016, han2018unsupervised, Huggins_2019}.
-TNs express many-body quantum states as the \textit{tensor contraction} of low-order tensors, whose entries contain the parameters of the model.
-The manner in which the cores of a TN are contracted together is determined by an undirected graph, with different graphs determining different TN architectures.
-The nodes of each such graph correspond to \textit{cores} of the TN, while the edges describe tensor contractions to be carried out between pairs of tensor cores.
+The manner in which the tensors are contracted together is determined by an undirected graph, with different graphs determining different TN architectures.
+The nodes of each such graph correspond to \textit{cores} of the TN, while the edges correspond to \textit{indices} or \textit{links} of the TN, describing tensor contractions to be carried out between pairs of tensor cores along one or more links.
 For applications to quantum simulation, the number of nodes $N$ in a TN can, for example, be equal to the number of qubits in the quantum computer, and the topology of the $N$-node graph determines the forms of entanglement which can be faithfully reproduced in the classical TN simulation.